 Little Prince has been accepted into the GSRNC Thulani Program and is headed to a Thulani Foster home where he will receive lots of the normal comforts of home as he settle in.
 The Thulani Program will also see that he receives updated vaccinations and other medical care necessary to his well being.
 In addition, The Thulani Program is starting a search for his next adoptive home that will care for him for the rest of his life.
 He will also come with a supply of food, a cushy pad if wanted, and other goodies such as toys.

 Little Prince's medical expenses will be covered for the rest of his life by The Thulani Program!

-If you want to learn more about Little Prince, or are possibly interested in providing him a home, please contact us by email at firstname.lastname@example.org.
+If you want to learn more about Little Prince, or are possibly interested in providing an adoptive or foster home, please send us a message by clicking HERE.